Newly-Renovated Galleries That Acknowledge Colonial Roots

 On November 14, 2019, the Penn Museum unveiled historic renovations which included the completely reimagined Africa galleries.
 In the forefront of those galleries: the legacy of European colonialism and looting.
 The majority of the artifacts in the Africa collection were created in, or taken out of, Africa during periods of enslavement and colonization, and the new galleries in the collection provide a critical lens that analyzes the issues surrounding those acquisitions.
 Many of the descriptions explain the journeys of the objects as they were bought and sold with the intention of decolonizing the museum space.
 Rather than simply displaying objects on their own, the interactive exhibits walk the viewer through the entire story of the artifacts from when they were first taken (collected) to their donation to the Penn Museum.

 An example of that process of decolonization within the museum space is the exhibition from the Benin Royal Palace.
 The objects in the exhibition were seized by British soldiers during an 1897 invasion of the West African nation.
-On display is a handwritten letter by the brother of a British army doctor offering items to the Penn Museum, and objects from the palace shrine (including an exquisitely carved ivory amulet) are included alongside that letter.
+On display is a handwritten letter by the brother of a British army doctor offering items to the Penn Museum, and objects from the palace shrine (including an exquisitely carved ivory amulet) are included..

-The Africa galleries as a group have been redesigned to explicitly welcome conversation between the past and the present: a key theme underscored throughout ANTH-002.
-Maintaining the goal to completely decolonize the museum space (and all of the objects and entities it holds), the galleries challenge the conceptualization of Africa and attempt to decolonize the visiting minds that view the galleries.
+The Africa galleries as a group have been redesigned to open conversation between the past and the present.
+With these movements to decolonize museum space, newly renovated galleries challenge the conceptualization of Africa and provoke visiting minds to think through decolonization themselves.

 Tukufu Zuberi, curator of the Africa galleries, has played a key role in the aforementioned renovations.
 Prior to the museum’s reopening, Zuberi had worked for two years on artifact reconceptualization, and the renovated collection shows pieces from across the continent.
 Those pieces are importantly in the context of their cultures and in conversation with each other.
 In addition to highlighting the colonial realities of the artifacts within the galleries, Zuberi has also commissioned a series of contemporary artists to create pieces that compliment and interact with the historic objects displayed.